SkylineCommunications/dataminer-docs/connector-help/connector_help/Electrosys_G011_FM_N+1_-_Main_Transmitter.md

 ### Connections

-This driver uses a virtual connection and does not require any input during element creation.
-This driver is used by DVE child elements that are **automatically created** by the parent driver [Electrosys G011 FM N+1](xref:Connector_help_Electrosys_G011_FM_N%2B1), from version 1.0.0.1 onwards.
+This connector uses a virtual connection and does not require any input during element creation.
+This connector is used by DVE child elements that are **automatically created** by the parent connector [Electrosys G011 FM N+1](xref:Connector_help_Electrosys_G011_FM_N%2B1), from version 1.0.0.1 onwards.

 ## How to use